AlgoMaster Logo

 Rule 3: Use C#'s null-safety operators.

-C# provides elegant null-handling operators that other languages envy:
+C# provides null-handling operators that simplify common patterns:

 Rule 4: Combine null and empty checks.

 These checks at the top of your solution handle edge cases cleanly.
-Many interviewers appreciate seeing these guard clauses. string.IsNullOrEmpty() is a C# convenience that checks both conditions in one call.
+They short-circuit on empty or null input so the rest of the method can assume valid data. string.IsNullOrEmpty() is a C# convenience that checks both conditions in one call.

 Nullable value types use ? syntax: